Serbia

 BG stands for Beograd and 03 stands for 2003.

-The registration consists of two numerals denoting the embassy, a hyphen, one letter, a hyphen and two numerals.
+The registration consists of the letters RPE, followed by two letters, a hyphen and three numerals.

-Current temporary series since 1987 in black on white.
+Former temporary series issued between 1987 and 3rd January 2011 in black on white.

 The registration consists of two letters, followed by three numerals.